DevLyon/mixter/README.md

 1. Checkout `master` branch
 2. Execute `./run` script

-You can checkout `Slide` branch, where you can find slides used for Mix-IT workshop.
-It explains the main steps and goals for each (only the title is in French ;)).
+Slide file explains the main steps and goals for each (only the title is in French ;)).

 Feedback is required
 --------------------